 Course requirements for the PhD degree as specified in the University of Tennessee, Knoxville, Graduate Catalog must be satisfied.

-Also, the faculty may recommend or require one or more courses for a student, based on their performance on the PhD comprehensive examination (see Comprehensive Examination section).
-All coursework must ultimately be approved by the PhD Program.
+The PhD director or another faculty member who recognizes a student's need or deficit may recommend or require additional courses or specific options for a student, based on their performance on the PhD comprehensive examination (see Comprehensive Examination section), their performance in class, or their performance in their GRA.
+Examples of additional requirements could include: an additional writing class or another course to elevate a specific skillset, writing or statistics tutoring, additional supervised teaching, etc. All coursework must ultimately be approved by the PhD Program.